AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-and-managing-requirements/software-requirements.md

 Commit the changes to your lockfile.

-You can use [`renv::status()`](https://rstudio.github.io/renv/reference/status.html) to check if there are inconsistencies between the module dependencies and the lockfile.
+You can use [`renv::status()`](https://rstudio.github.io/renv/reference/status.html) at any time to check if there are inconsistencies between the module dependencies and the lockfile.

 #### Pinning dependencies that are not captured automatically

-Taking [a snapshot using the default arguments will only capture packages that are used in your module](https://rstudio.github.io/renv/reference/snapshot.html), but there may be some other recommended package that you want to pin to a specific version.
+Taking [a snapshot using the default arguments will only capture packages that are used in your module and their required dependencies](https://rstudio.github.io/renv/reference/snapshot.html), but there may be some other _recommended_ package that you want to include and pin to a specific version.
+For example, `ggplot2` needs the `svglite` package to save `.svg` files, but that package is not listed as a _requirement_, so `renv` may not know to track it, even if you have the package installed.
+If your code outputs `.svg` files, you might need to add `library(svglite)` to dependences.)

 You can make `renv` include a packages by loading it in a file called `dependencies.R` in a directory called `components` within your analysis.